Name of Host Institution: Cincinnati Children’s Hospital Medical Center

 All training is conducted at the Cincinnati Children’s Hospital Medical Center.
 The Cincinnati Children’s Hospital Medical Center is a private medical center providing 580 inpatient beds.
 The hospital is one of the largest children’s care facilities in the United States in several categories: number of beds; number of emergency room visits; and number of operative procedures.

 Clinical and research components: During the training period, this individual will be expected to participate in the Fetal Surgery educational programs, outpatient and inpatient care, routine and complex surgical procedures.
 The trainee will also be involved in research projects.
 The trainee may also participate in shared general pediatric surgery clinical and educational experiences with our current pediatric surgery trainees when deemed to be beneficial.

 The goal of this fellowship position is to enable the trainee to gain experience in the diagnosis, medical and operative management of a wide spectrum of fetal abnormalities.
 This experience will first and foremost expand the pool of specialists who will be able to care for these patients.
 In addition, this experience will permit the practitioner to enhance their expertise in the treatment of fetal problems in anticipation of a sub-specialization in this area.

 The operative procedures and skills require at least three years of general surgery training or its equivalent.
 The trainees will participate in various surgical procedures, including:

 EXIT Procedures for:

-Fellows are evaluated every three months by the program director, and a summary evaluation is conducted at the conclusion of the fellowship.
-In addition, the subspecialty residents are expected to provide formal evaluations of the individual faculty members, the program of learning and the program resources on an annual basis.
+Fellows are evaluated every six months by the Program Director, and a summary evaluation is conducted at the conclusion of the fellowship.
+In addition, the sub-specialty residents are expected to provide formal evaluations of the individual faculty members, the program of learning, and the program resources on an annual basis.
 This information is collated and presented to the faculty in an anonymous fashion.